Dr. Anya Bernstein

 As an anthropologist and documentary filmmaker, Bernstein’s main work has been on the changing geopolitical imaginaries of mobile religious communities across Eurasia.
-Her forthcoming book, "Religious Bodies Politic: Rituals of Sovereignty in Buryat Buddhism" (Chicago, edp 2013), explores the transformation of Buddhist practice among a Siberian indigenous people known as Buryats, foremost through their post-Soviet renewal of transnational ties with their fellow co-religionists across north and south Asia.
+Her book, "Religious Bodies Politic: Rituals of Sovereignty in Buryat Buddhism" (Chicago, 2013), explores the transformation of Buddhist practice among a Siberian indigenous people known as Buryats, foremost through their post-Soviet renewal of transnational ties with their fellow co-religionists across north and south Asia.
 To capture these issues ethnographically, Bernstein conducted multi-sited field research in Buryat communities in Siberia as well as in Tibetan monasteries in India where some Buryat monks currently receive their religious education.
 The book focuses on the ways in which religion and politics have intersected under conditions of rapid social change in terms raised by recent work on sovereignty and postsocialism.
 As a visual anthropologist Bernstein has directed, filmed, and produced several award-winning documentary films on Buryat Buddhism and shamanism, including Join Me in Shambhala (2002) and In Pursuit of the Siberian Shaman (2006).

-Bernstein is currently at work on two new projects.
+Bernstein is currently at work on two projects.
 The first one deals with religion, secularism, and censorship in Russia.
 In this project, Bernstein attempts to think through the moral dilemmas that have animated passions behind recent post-Soviet culture wars, particularly conflicts between contemporary artists, the Russian Orthodox Church, and perceptions of society at large.
 The second project explores the interplay between imaginaries of immortality and industries of life extension in the Soviet Union and postsocialist Russia, combining historical archival and ethnographic methods to investigate the politics and poetics of dead and dying bodies, personhood and its attribution and contestation, and the role of medicine and religion in organizing life and death in Russia.

 Bernstein holds a BS in Linguistics from Georgetown University, an MA in Visual Anthropology from the University of Manchester, and a PhD in Anthropology from New York University.
 From 2010 to 2012 she was a Postdoctoral Fellow at the Michigan Society of Fellows.